Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 **Still a huge WIP but hi!
 I mostly go by Skittles, TwoTime, Hacklord, Ryne or Medkit!
 I also like to be called after other characters i present myself with.
 Please don't call me Foggy / Fog unless we're close or you knew me while i was using that name ; i changed names due to bad experiences.
 I do not mind being called Phog/Phoggy though because it's a funi inside joke + a OC i really like.**

 **Bold - Important/hyperfixated/comfort/etc depending on what is bolded**

+**Also sorry if this is LONG i suggest you only read BYI if you want to int.
+Incase you wanna check the stuff im into look at Other Info :T**

 ##
 > **BYI**